Employment Solutions vs Company Formation

 For a company to hire staff itself a legal entity is needed.
 The most common, and flexible, independent setup for a foreign company is a WFOE structure (Wholly Foreign Owned Enterprise).

 A WFOE has the most flexible possible ability to operate in China and hire staff.
-There is significant investment and time required to set up however.
+There are significant investment and time required to set up, however.
 A summary of the main points here:

 How to setup a company in China is often confusing for those new to the market.
 It is certainly a complex and often frustrating task, but with the right advice and assistance though the process it is not so difficult.
 For full details on WFOE setup, challenges and considerations see our service guide and separate WFOE articles.